 Understanding restricted breeds on certain airlines is difficult for most pet owners as a pet parent of a Pit Bull or Mastiff-type dog, for example, knows their pet is super sweet & well behaved but are told their breed is “restricted” from the airline.
-Breeds are selected for the restricted breed list not because of any fear of the breed itself,but reported cases of a particular breed have a particularly strong jaw set and therefore being more likely to to break out of an airline crate during the trip.
-These special boxes are for the safety of the pet!
+Breeds are selected for the restricted breed list not because of any fear of the breed itself, but reported cases of a particular breed have a particularly strong jaw set and therefore being more likely to break out of an airline crate during the trip.
+These special boxes are for the safety of the pet and the aircraft.

 It is important to note that many countries have breeds that are not accepted in country even if the airline will take them.
 Our staff will advise if you are trying to ship a country restricted breed.